-VANDORF-PRESTON LAKE SERVICING - TOWN OF WHITCHURCH-STOUFFVILLE
+VANDORF-PRESTON LAKE SERVICING - TOWN OF WHITCHURCH-STOUFFVILLE within the Preston Lake community and approximately half of Vandorf are located within the Oak Ridges Moraine designated area.

 Vandorf-Preston Lake is located between Highway 404 and Warden Avenue and extends from Bloomington Road to North of Vandorf Sideroad in the Town of Whitchurch-Stouffville.
 All the lands